 Where to stay in Morpeth

 There are a few places to stay in Morpeth, but if you want to be right in the centre of the village, the Bronte Boutique Hotel is perfect.
-This historic building, once the home of Caleb Soul of Soul Patterson Pharmacies, has an old-world feel without feeling stuffy or dull.
+This historic building was, as we mentioned, once the home of Caleb Soul of Soul Patterson Pharmacies.
+It has an old-world feel without feeling stuffy or dull.

 Large, comfortable rooms with all the facilities you’d expect, plus one of the best breakfasts you’ll have, served on the first floor balcony overlooking Swan Street.